In Saintes, the living memory of stone

 Yves Klein intimateFeatured

-The Hôtel de Caumont in Aix-en-Provence is presenting some sixty works by the great artist from Nice from an unprecedented angle: that of the intimate.
-Internationally renowned for his monochrome paintings and his famous IKB (International Klein Blue) pigment, which he patented in 1960...
+The Hôtel de Caumont in Aix-en-Provence is presenting around sixty works by the great artist from Nice from an unprecedented angle: that of the intimate.
+Internationally renowned for his monochrome paintings and his famous IKB (International Klein Blue) pigment, for which he registered a patent in 1960...

 Continue reading